-Innovation Initiatives project proposals must:
+Innovation Initiative project proposals must:

-- be submitted by a lead or core service agency funded by the Ontario Ministry of Health to provide child and youth mental health and addictions services. - describe an evidence-based intervention or practice that will be adapted to meet the unique needs of racialized children, young people or families. - demonstrate partnership within the broader community/service area and describe participation of local community partners in implementing or evaluating the evidence-based program. - include a plan to engage young people, family members and community partners in meaningful ways; and - demonstrate potential for scaling up the program to the broader child and youth mental health and addictions system in Ontario.
+- Be submitted by a lead or core service agency funded by the Ontario Ministry of Health to provide child and youth mental health and addictions services.
+Agencies that are not core service provider agencies are strongly recommended to partner with the lead agency in their service area. - Describe an evidence-based intervention or practice that will be adapted to meet the unique needs of children, young people or families affected by systemic inequities. - Demonstrate partnership within the broader community/service area and describe participation of local community partners in implementing or evaluating the evidence-based program. - Include a plan to engage young people, family members and community partners in meaningful ways; and - Demonstrate potential for scaling up the program to the broader child and youth mental health and addictions system in Ontario.

 Projects that focus only on staff training are not eligible for funding.
 However, staff training can be one of the activities of the project and a strong link to the intervention approach should be demonstrated in the application.